Top 100 Content Marketing Question: How to do content marketing with a very small team?

 As David, focus your content marketing by starting small.
 Joe Pulizzi advises: focus on one content type, one main platform, and consistent delivery over a long period of time.

-Robert Rose tells clients to think about how much content you need to produce.
+Robert Rose tells clients to think about how much content they need to produce.
 “Produce the minimum amount of content to produce the maximum results,” he says.

 But that’s just not how Goliaths think.